PostHog/posthog.com/contents/docs/cdp/common-questions.md

 ## My app isn't working, what do I do?

 1. Checking that the app is enabled with the correct configuration options in the [data pipeline tab](https://us.posthog.com/apps).
+You can find the correct configuration options in the [app's documentation](/docs/cdp) by searching for it in the destinations, transformations, or filtering sections of the docs.
 2. Click "Logs & metrics" and go to the `processEvent metrics` tab to check that the app is processing events without errors.
 3. Check the `Logs` tab to see if there are any errors.
 4. Go to the data management tab to check if there any [ingestion warnings](https://us.posthog.com/data-management/ingestion-warnings).